pranavmehendiratta/FakeIdentifier/README.md

 ![alt text](https://github.com/pranavmehendiratta/FakeIdentifier/blob/master/output/incorrectFaceMatch.png "Valid state ID")

-NOTE: Here we can see that the facial recognition correctly identifies the person in the image
+NOTE: Here we can see that the facial recognition correctly identifies that the person in the input image is not on the drivers license.

 #### Structure Similary Index Test Results:
 #### Example final JSON: